 Food and drinks include craft beers and wines for thirsty gamers, and the cafe opens late every day, catering for gaming by day or by night.
 Keep an eye on the Facebook page for news and events.

 Chance and Counters

-Adding to the board game cafe surge is the arrival of yet another new cafe funded by a hugely popular Kickstarter campaign, and it is Bristol that is set to benefit from the arrival of the brilliantly-named Chance and Counters.
+Adding to the board game cafe surge is the arrival of yet another new cafe funded by a hugely popular Kickstarter campaign, and it is Bristol that has benefited from the arrival of the brilliantly-named Chance and Counters.
 Yeah, it took us a few seconds to get it too.
-Serving snacks, coffees, local ales and ciders, and a plentiful array of games, Chance and Counters will be opening its doors very soon.
+Serving snacks, coffees, local ales and ciders, and a nice array of games, Chance and Counters is Bristol’s new gaming destination.

-The cafe will feature a range of games including modern designer games as well as the classics.
-For a £4 cover charge cafe-goers will be able to play from the games selection for 4 hours (or thereabouts), and a membership scheme will be available for reduced rates.
+The cafe features a range of games including many modern games as well as the classics.
+For a £4 cover charge cafe-goers will be able to play anything they like from the games selection, and a membership scheme is available for reduced rates.

-With an impressive dedication to the gaming experience, the cafe will be using locally constructed purpose-built gaming tables, with an ingenious design to reduce the risk of beer spillage over the game boards.
-Keep an eye out for the opening day soon.
+With an impressive dedication to the gaming experience, the cafe uses locally constructed purpose-built gaming tables, with an ingenious design to reduce the risk of beer spillage over the game boards.

 One of the first board game cafes to open in the UK, the only board game cafe in Oxford, and the cafe stocking by far the biggest library of games in our list, Thirsty Meeples is a board game mecca.
 The cafe has over 2000 games for visitors to play, over 800 of which are also available to buy, both online and in-store.
 The full games list can be browsed online before your trip to whet your appetite.